-- Employer Sponsored Accounts are not able to be touched by creditors.
+- Creditors cannot touch employer sponsored accounts.
 Accounts like 401(k), 403(b), and 457 have unlimited creditor protection, while Traditional IRAs only have protection up to $1,512,350 between April 1, 2022, and March 31, 2025.
 Rollover IRAs also have unlimited protection.
+But if you contribute personal (non-rollover) money to a Rollover IRA, it may lose its ERISA-level unlimited creditor protection, because the account is no longer purely rollover funds.
 2,[3]

 Key aspects of Rollover IRAs: